swiss-seismological-service/REIA/docs/calculations.md

 files = psa03.csv, psa06.csv
 ```

 With the csv files in this the respective format, standard units used by USGS shakemaps are expected.
-Ie. %g for acceleration, cm/s for velocity, etc.
+Ie. %g for acceleration, cm/s for velocity, etc. The order of the IMT's should match the order specified in the `intensity_measure_types` parameter.

 ```csv
 lat,lon,psa03_%g,lnpsa03_uncertainty